cdt-data-science/cluster-scripts/experiments/examples/simple/README.md

     from the node's scratch disk, write your results there, and then copy the results over at the end of the job
 1. where is the output data?
-    * Well, it's contained both on the scratch disk of the node, and on the DFS.
+    * Well, the output for individual runs is contained on the scratch disk of the node, but the almalgamated outputs are sent back to the DFS.
 The last part of `slurm_arrayjob.sh` moves the data back to the DFS.
+1. what happens to the output data if you do a second run of the experiment?
+    * The scratch disk of each node will now have two files inside.
+However, when rsync looks at these two files and compares them with the files on the DFS, it will decide to only send the one newer file (as the older file on scratch will either be unchanged on the DFS, or a newer file will already exist on the DFS)
 1. how does the script run different lines of experiment.txt?
     * The script takes one argument as input - the path to the experiment file.
     It uses the slurm environment variable ${SLURM_ARRAY_TASK_ID} - if you